admin1

 Clip-On Wheel Weights

-Clip-on wheel weights are a popular choice for balancing wheels with a pronounced rim lip.
+Clip-on wheel weights are a popular choice for balancing wheels that have a pronounced rim lip.
 These weights attach securely by clipping onto the edge of the wheel, ensuring they stay in place even during high-speed driving.
 Their design makes them highly durable, especially for vehicles frequently exposed to rough roads or harsh conditions.

 One of the key advantages of clip-on wheel weights is their ease of installation.
 Technicians can quickly attach them without the need for adhesives or additional tools.
 However, they are best suited for steel wheels or rims with a defined flange, as their clip mechanism relies on this structure for a secure fit.